jalal1/jalal1.github.io/index.md

     - Manage the releases workflow with quality assurance and customer care teams
     - Backup tools for Azure storage and databases
     - Create tools to automate repetitive tasks, evaluate implementations, and provide feedback for tool improvements
-    - Troubleshoot and identify performance, connectivity and other issues for the applications hosted on Azure platform
+    - Troubleshoot and identify performance, connectivity and other issues for the applications hosted on the Azure platform

 - **Software Engineer** (2009 - 2013)\
 [Logitude](https://logitudeworld.com){:target="_blank"}\